NIBS Competition 2019

 Testing our knowledge

-We started as individuals from across the school of business, but in a very short amount of time became #TeamLSBU, an ambitious and creative team who were determined and eager to learn all aspects of case studies and consultancy in order to qualify for the championship round on Prince Edward Island, Canada.
+We started as individuals from across LSBU Business School, but in a very short amount of time became #TeamLSBU, an ambitious and creative team who were determined and eager to learn all aspects of case studies and consultancy in order to qualify for the championship round on Prince Edward Island, Canada.
 In order to qualify we had eight hours to review an assigned MBA level business case and prepare a written report as a team containing an analysis, strategic options and a final recommendation for the company to ensure the business meets its aims and objectives.
 These eight hours were very stressful for all of us, taking everything we’d learned throughout our university education and applying these concepts to the practical business world.

 Qualifying for the championship: Canada